scrapy/scrapy/docs/topics/spiders.rst

-This spider would start crawling example.com's home page, collecting category links, and item links, parsing the latter with the ``parse_item`` method.
+This spider would start crawling example.com's home page, collecting category links, then in category pages collecting item links, parsing the latter with the ``parse_item`` method.
 For each item response, some data will be extracted from the HTML using XPath, and a :class:`~scrapy.item.Item` will be filled with it.

 XMLFeedSpider
 -------------